vassago360/SP500-Stock-Market-Prediction-Masters/README.md

 2) Run "get_stock_data.py" which outputs "daily_price_changes.csv" which provides the prediction labels.
 It also outputs "moving_average_stock_data.csv" which is the simple moving average indicator data that serves as one of the baseline predictors.

+3) Run "get_twitter_data.py" to collect more twitter data.
+Note:  You need to add your twitter api credentials on line 9.
+Go to dev.twitter.com to sign up for an account.

-3) Run "create_continuous_text_file.py" which generates "tweets_text.txt" from the collected tweets.
+4) Run "create_continuous_text_file.py" which generates "tweets_text.txt" from the collected tweets.

-4) Run "word2vec_optimized_mod_obj.py" to output "seman_oreint_dict.p" the SO scores for every word in the vocabulary.
+5) Run "word2vec_optimized_mod_obj.py" to output "seman_oreint_dict.p" the SO scores for every word in the vocabulary.
 This file is a modification of tensorflow's word2vec implementation ( https://github.com/tensorflow/ ).
 Lines 203-207 changes which lexicon to train on.

-5) Run "gen_dataset_n_predicate_n_eval.py" which generates the dataset, makes a predication, and evaluates results.
+6) Run "gen_dataset_n_predicate_n_eval.py" which generates the dataset, makes a predication, and evaluates results.

-6) Optional: Run "get_twitter_data.py" to collect more twitter data.
+7) Optional: Run "get_twitter_data.py" to collect more twitter data.

 TODO: Include previous version from my project in Manfred's advanced machine learning class that used used a SGD LR predictor regularized by "sleeping".